Gizzzzmo/blog/content/blog/range_constrained_types_in_c++.md

 [🌩*Undefined Behavior*🌩](https://blog.regehr.org/archives/213)<sup>TM</sup> (or
 UB for short).
 That is to say that a standard-compliant compiler can produce code that does *literally anything*.
-Roughly speaking this is to give the optimizer more leeway: it means that it can assume UB never happens and aggressively optimize the code based on that assumption.
+Roughly speaking this is to give the compiler more leeway in making aggressive optimizations: it means that it can assume UB never happens and optimize the code based on that assumption.

-So more likely than not `foo` will simply compile to machine code that reads and returns the memory at `&arr + i`.
+So more likely than not `foo` will simply compile to machine code that reads and returns the memory at `&arr + i` (in fact you can click the little green "C" in the corner of the code to see that clang's codegen goes exactly that).
 Since the array only occupies memory up to `&arr + 4`, calling `foo` like above will try to read the memory of whatever object the compiler decided to place after `arr`.
 If that object is always the same, then executing the binary will consistently produce the same return code.
-Maybe there is no object after `arr` and the address right after `arr` is not mapped to a region that the created process is allowed to read, resulting in a SEGFAULT.
+Or maybe there is no object after `arr` and the address right after `arr` is not mapped to a region that the created process is allowed to read, resulting in a SEGFAULT.

 In this respect C-style arrays are considered unsafe, and many "modern" C++ style guides suggest using `std::array` instead.
 Objects of this type implement